-The BSc Honours in Finance Degree Programme has been designed to produce graduates in finance who are capable of meeting the challenges created by the ever growing financial and capital markets locally as well as globally.
-This degree is designed to provide a solid understanding of basic concepts, principles and theories in finance, to facilitate the application of financial theories into practice and to enable students to collect and analyze necessary data critically and creatively to solve problems related to finance.
+The BSc Honours in Finance Degree Programme has been designed to produce graduates in finance who are capable of meeting the new challenges in the global financial and capital markets.
+This degree is designed to provide a solid understanding in finance principles, practice and exposure to capital markets in order to facilitate better decision making.
+It enables students to collect and analyse necessary data critically and creatively to solve problems related to investments and finance.